-I had cooked and baked with my own children when they were about 5 and older and they had watched me bake sometimes below that age.
-My grand-daughter had “helped her mummy bake cookies one or twice prior to our this baking activity.
-It had been such an enjoyable time and a wonderful bonding activity for both of us that I felt I should share this experience with my readers at the very start of June holidays!
+I had cooked and baked with my own children when they were about 5 and older.
+Occasionally. they had watched me bake when they were toddlers.
+My grand-daughter had “helped” her mummy bake cookies one or twice prior to our this baking activity.
+Our recent baking session had been such an enjoyable time for both of us that I felt I should share this experience with my readers at the very start of June holidays!
 Please don’t be afraid to try this out with your toddler or older children.

 STEP 1.
 Choosing the Recipe

 I chose a recipe which bakes something which a toddler can identify with, viz cupcakes or muffins.
-This recipe does not need any electric mixer.
 Talk with toddler about what you are baking.
 Show her a photo.

 It helps when the recipe involves several steps which a toddler can take part in as this keeps her attention.
 As I was planning to bake with my grand-daughter this idea came to me.
 I read and comprehended the recipe first.
 Then, I converted the chosen recipe into a pictorial one.
 The ingredients appear on the left side whilst the method for each group of ingredients appears on the right.
 It was unnecessary to write out the full method as my toddler is too young to read.